10 Beautiful Places In Florence That Make It Worth Visiting

 10. Abbazia di San Miniato al Monte

-Another reason why Florence is a beautiful place to visit is because of Abbazia di San Miniato al Monte.
-It’s an abbey and a church with a facade having architecture and design similar to Florence Cathedral, Basilica Santa Croce, and Basilica Santa Maria Novella.
+Florence has yet another reason why it’s such a beautiful place to visit – Abbazia di San Miniato al Monte.
+This unique abbey and church boast a facade with stunning architecture and design that echoes Florence Cathedral, Basilica Santa Croce, and Basilica Santa Maria Novella.

-Anyhow, Abbazia di San Miniato al Monte is full of unique features.
-An example is the raised choir.
-Another example is the “presbytery” with an early 13th-century Romanesque pulpit.
+Anyhow, Abbazia di San Miniato al Monte has a plethora of unique features that are sure to captivate visitors.
+For instance, the raised choir and “presbytery” with an early 13th-century Romanesque pulpit are both remarkable.

-The church houses several admirable frescoes too.
-Some were created by Taddeo Gaddi, which you can find in the vaults of the crypt.
-Its sacristy has frescoes, too, depicting the life of Saint Benedict – an artwork painted by Spinello Aretino.
+The church also boasts several admirable frescoes, some of which were created by Taddeo Gaddi and can be found in the vaults of the crypt.
+In addition, the sacristy has frescoes depicting the life of Saint Benedict, a masterpiece painted by Spinello Aretino.

-The mosaic unbelievably dates back to 1207.
-It depicts Christ in between the Virgin Mary and Saint Miniato, who holds the crown in the mosaic.
+However, as you step into the church, the first artwork that is likely to catch your eye is the mosaic in the apse.
+Interestingly, the mosaic dates back to 1207 and depicts Christ in between the Virgin Mary and Saint Miniato, who holds the crown in the mosaic.

 Bonus: Piazzale Michelangelo

-Aside from Abbazia di San Miniato al Monte, Piazzale Michelangelo is another place where you can behold the skyline of beautiful Florence’s historic center.
-This 19th-century square sits on top of a hill overlooking the entire city.
+In addition to Abbazia di San Miniato al Monte, Piazzale Michelangelo is another awe-inspiring spot that offers a panoramic view of Florence’s historic center.
+This 19th-century square sits atop a hill and allows visitors to soak in the entire cityscape from above.

-If you’re like me, who always looks for such a place full of scenic beauty in a city, Piazzale Michelangelo is the place to be.
-From here, you can clearly see several iconic landmarks in Florence.
-Perhaps, almost every beautiful place we discussed previously.
+If you’re someone who always seeks out beautiful scenic spots in a city, then Piazzale Michelangelo is the perfect destination for you.
+From here, you’ll be able to enjoy stunning views of several iconic landmarks in Florence – perhaps even every beautiful place we discussed previously.

 Since it is a park or garden dedicated to Michelangelo, you can find replicas of his best artwork here, the Statue of David.
 The park has cafes too.
 The view plus the meals they offer should offer you one beautiful and memorable relaxing experience in Florence.